crhall-writing/crhall-writing.github.io/_poems/wreck.md

 “the hell you mean a breach?”
 “why weren’t we told”
-“we sent a code beta to you each”
+“we sent a code delta to you each”
 “no one’s been told about that code”

 it was go time